tomato42/marvin-toolkit/README.md

 It's safe to re-run the script, while it creates those directories it will not overwrite them or their contents.

+### Generating the certificates

+You can generate the certificates using the `step1.sh` script.
+It will create three directories: `rsa1024`, `rsa2048` and `rsa4096` with the key in 3 different formats: old OpenSSL, PKCS#8 and PKCS#12 (the password in PKCS#12 file is empty).
+Use whichever is easiest to work with with your application.
+It also generates self signed certificates signed with those keys, in case the key store requires associating a key with certificate for use.

+You need to pass the certificates to the script generating ciphertexts.

+There is nothing special about those keys, the script is provided only for convinience.

+CAUTION: if you regenerate certificates you MUST regenerate the ciphertexts or the test results will be meaningless.

 ### Generating the ciphertexts

 <!-- what kind of ciphertexts to generate, which ones are useful for